-Another problem with Ruggles' definition of stem-family co-residence is that it does not distinguish between "true" stem-family arrangements (i.e., resulting from stem-familyspecific household formation rules and life cycle), and those which might result from the "reincorporation" of the elderly into their children's homes after they become unable to care for themselves (Kertzer 1995).
+Another problem with Ruggles' definition of stem-family coresidence is that it does not distinguish between "true" stem-family arrangements (i.e., resulting from stem-family-specific household formation rules and life cycle) and those which might result from the "reincorporation" of the elderly into their children's homes after they become unable to care for themselves.
 Ruggles argued that this was not a problem in his data.
-He presented a figure showing that in 19th-century Canada and the United States, as well as in historical northern Europe, most multi-generational households were headed by the older generation (Ruggles 2010, 262-263).
-Unfortunately, this reasoning does not fully apply to our historical data, no matter which definition of stem family we use, Ruggles' or our own.
-In historical western Poland, 83 percent of the elderly living in stem-family arrangements, as defined by Ruggles, were not heading households.
+He presented a figure showing that in nineteenth-century Canada and the United States, as well as in historical Northern Europe, most multigenerational households were headed by the older generation.
+Unfortunately, this reasoning does not fully apply to these historical data, no matter which definition of stem family is used, Ruggles' or the new own.
+In historical Western Poland, 83 percent of the elderly living in stem-family arrangements, as defined by Ruggles, were not heading households.
 This number drops substantially in the Polish eastern regions.
 However, even in these areas, almost 32 percent of the aged were not household heads.
 Both in Serbia and in Albania, around 64 percent of the aged in stem families were not household heads.
-Distinguishing between two qualitatively different types of co-residence within the "stem-family group" is not easy.
-It would require additional conceptual work and further exploration of the data, which is beyond the scope of this paper.
+Distinguishing between two qualitatively different types of coresidence within the "stem-family group" is not easy.
+It would require additional conceptual work and further exploration of the data, which is beyond the scope of this article.